szweibel/webvm/command-line-treasure-hunt/house/upstairs/bedroom/bed/done.md

 In the same way, `*.txt` will mean "All files whose names start with anything and end with '.txt' "

-	Try running these just to see it at work (notice that these are case sensitive):
+	Try running these just to see it at work (notice that these are case-sensitive):
 		`ls d*`
 		`ls *.txt`